elrido/vagrant-debian-squeeze-64/README.md

 This script has been ported to Ubuntu 12.04.
 It will:

- 1. download the Ubuntu 12.04 alternate server (torrent), 64bit iso
+ 1. download the Debian 6.0 64bit iso via bittorrent
  2. ... do some magic to turn it into a vagrant box file
  3. output package.box

 ## Usage

     $ sudo ./build.sh

 This should do everything you need.
-If you don't have you must have `transmission-cli` installed `sudo apt-get install transmission-cli` if not.
-Likewise, `file-roller` (which should be installed by default with Ubuntu-Desktop, otherwise `sudo apt-get install file-roller` then:
+You will need to install the following packages, if they are not already installed:

+* vagrant
+* virtualbox-guest-additions-iso
+* virtualbox
+* transmission-cli
+* mkisofs
+* file-roller

+If any of those are missing, add them (the script will guide you, too):
+`sudo aptitude install [package1] [package2] [...]`.

 ### Kev's notes